ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-4-2.md

-Chapter: Understanding the Job Requirements and Responsibilities
+Understanding the Job Requirements and Responsibilities
 ================================================================

 In this chapter, we will discuss the importance of understanding the job requirements and responsibilities prior to attending a job interview.
 Being well-informed about what the position entails helps you prepare effectively and present yourself as the ideal candidate for the role.